jw-ng/learning/docs/reactjs/state-management/index.md

 2. From Child to Parent
 3. Between Siblings (or cousins, or distant relatives)

-And the various strategies of "passing" data are:

-1. Through `props`
-2. Through callback functions
-3. Through React Context API
-4. Through a third-party library for state management (such as `Redux`)

-In this article, we will not explore the third-party libraries.
-We will instead focus on doing it the "React-only" way.

 ## Passing data from parent to child

 This one is the easiest.
 It is usually[\*]() done through `props` passing.